emboldagency/solidus_handling_fees/README.md

 Usage
 -----

-To create a handling fee, edit a Stock Location in the admin and apply a calculator.
+To create a handling fee, edit a Stock Location in the Solidus admin and apply a calculator.
 For example, you might use the Flat Rate calculator to set a flat fee of $3.99 on all shipments.

-If you'd like to specify only certain orders to have a handling fee, override the `needs_handling_charge?` method in your own Spree::Order decorator.
+If you'd like to specify only certain orders to have a handling fee, override the `needs_handling_charge?` method in your own `Solidus::Order` decorator (or `Spree::Order` if your Solidus installation still uses the Spree namespace).

 Testing
 -------